joehahn/exes-n-ohs/README.md

 The CNET model is then trained on the XO dataset, and that trained model is then used to compute its decision boundary:<br />
 ![](figs/cnet_decision_boundary.png)<br />
-which appears to be an improvement since the CNET does recover a complete green X pattern that eluded the SVM model.
-But the width of the X is still too wide, and so the CNET model's overall accuracy is the same as the SVM model.
+which is an improvement since the CNET does recover a complete green X pattern that had eluded the SVM model.
+But the width of the X is still too wide, and the CNET model's overall accuracy is about the same as the SVM model.

 ### deploy model API